Article 19 Of C155 And Recommendation 16 Of R164

 There shall be arrangements at the level of the undertaking under which–

-• (a) workers, in the course of performing their work, co-operate in the fulfilment by their employer of the obligations placed upon him;
+• (a) workers, in the course of performing their work, co-operate in the fulfillment by their employer of the obligations placed upon them;

 • (b) representatives of workers in the undertaking co-operate with the employer in the field of occupational safety and health;